Decibel-byte/WebserverAutomation_AWS_Terraform/README.md

 # Webserver Automation using AWS and Terraform
-Created an end-to-end Webserver Automation using AWS and Terraform.
+Created an end-to-end Webserver Automation using AWS and Terraform using volume type Elastic Block Storage.
 This project is based on Infrastructure as Code (IAC) using which we can launch/destroy the whole environment in just one click.